libis/workflow/README.md

 #### Performing an action on the work item and all child items recursively

-With the 'recursive' parameter set to true, your task's process_item method will be called for the work item and then once for each child and each child's children recursively.
+With the 'recursive' parameter set to true, your task's process method will be called for the work item and then once for each child and each child's children recursively.

 Note: you should not make both parent and child tasks recursive as this will cause the subitems to be processed